What is testicular cancer?

 - They make sperm, the male cells that combine with a female egg cell to start a pregnancy.

-Testicles are made of several kinds of cells, each of which can develop into one or more types of cancer.
-It is important to know which kind of cell the cancer started from because each type of cancer is treated differently.
-They also differ in the chance of survival for the patient (prognosis).
+Testicles are made of several kinds of cells, each of which can develop into one or more types of testicular cancer.
+Each type of cancer is treated differently, so it is important to know which kind you have.

 Germ cell tumors

-There are 2 main types of germ cell tumors in men, which occur about equally:
+There are 2 main types of germ cell tumors in men (seminomas and non-seminomas), which occur about equally:

 Seminomas: These tumors tend to grow and spread more slowly than most other testicular cancers.
 There are different types of seminomas.
 They usually develop in men between 25 and 45.